AudioBible/KJV/README.md

 [![thomas-jefferson-educate-and-inform-the-masses-quote](images/thomas-jefferson-educate-and-inform-the-masses-quote.png)](https://www.youtube.com/watch?v=UbYtkrTquXE&list=PL7X63Sm3kODMi6OX15TRIqXzc3usAkf2-)

+## NO OFFENSE BUT WE ARE IN TROUBLE AND THE TRUTH MUST BE HEARD!

 ## SILENCE IS BETRAYAL!
 TRUTH IS HERE NOW!
 YOU CAN'T ESCAPE IT!
 LEARN IT!

 ## DO HUMANITY A FAVOR!
 WAKE UP!
 CHECK IT OUT!
 BUST BACK!
 TIME HAS COME!